 Dachshund Lab Mix Health

 Studies have shown that both the Labrador Retriever parent and the Dachshund parent live to an average age of 12 years.
 But, some individuals will live much longer than this!
 And, studies also suggest that mixed breed dogs tend to live longer than purebred dogs.
-So, you can expect a healthy puppy to live into their teens.

 Finding Dachshund Lab Mix Puppies